odoo/documentation/accounting/receivables/customer_invoices/modify_validated.rst

 1. Refund the original invoice
 2. Create a new invoice

-Odoo's refund mechanism helps you handle the whole process in just a few clicks.
+Twenty20's refund mechanism helps you handle the whole process in just a few clicks.

 Modify an invoice